krypt0k1/Pen_Testing_Live_Targets-Project/README.md

 * Cross-Site Request Forgery (CSRF)
 * Session Hijacking/Fixation

 Each color is vulnerable to only 2 of the 6 possible exploits.
-First discover which color has the specific vulnerability, then write a short description of how to exploit it, and finally demonstrate it using screenshots compiled into a GIF.
+First, discover which color has the specific vulnerability, then write a short description of how to exploit it, and finally demonstrate it using screenshots compiled into a GIF.

 ## Blue